 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist how to dispose of medicines no longer required.

-After removing the used patch, fold it over on itself and dispose of it safely where children cannot reach it.
+After removing the used patch, fold it over on itself so that the adhesive side of the patch sticks to itself, and dispose of it safely where children cannot reach it.

 Product description

 What it looks like